Representative Democratic Council

 Rhee opposed the measures because both he and Kim Il Sung wanted to unify Korea which in some ways was an artificial division brought about by Cold War tensions between the United States and the Soviet Union.
 The fact that Korea had only just emerged from a period of being controlled by Imperial Japan also meant that nationalists such as Rhee were uneasy about another period of foreign involvement in Korea.

+It was succeeded by the Interim Legislative Assembly in November 1946.